thehaseebrajput/1st_repo/README.md

 ### 5. Matrix Addition with User Input
 * **File:** `SumTwoMatrices.cs`
 * **Description:** An interactive program that asks the user to define the size and contents of two separate matrices.
-It includes input validation to ensure the matrices are square (Rows == Columns) and then calculates the sum of the two matrices.
+It includes input validation to ensure the matrices are of same dimensions and then calculates the sum of the two matrices.
 * **Key Concept:** Multi-dimensional Arrays (`[,]`), Nested Loops, and Input Validation loops (`while`).
 ## How to Run
 To run these files, you can use the .NET CLI: